 Interviews for prospective applicants

 Faculty and students at Virginia Tech are available to talk with prospective applicants, provide tours of facilities, and answer questions about the MLA programs so that applicants may determine whether the program is appropriate to their educational goals.
 Although an interview is not required as part of the application process, we encourage applicants to visit us.

-Candidates wishing to schedule a visit to the Blacksburg campus should contact: Program chair Terry Clements, FASLA at firstname.lastname@example.org or via telephone at +1.540.231.5583.
+Candidates wishing to schedule a visit to the Blacksburg campus or a zoom interview should contact: Program chair Terry Clements, FASLA at email@example.com or via telephone at +1.540.231.6683.
 Applicants are asked to consult the Virginia Tech calendar to avoid requesting a visit during the first and last two weeks of each semester.